 I guess what connects me to the humans who founded mystical and ascetic theology thousands of years ago is this: We develop armaments of the mind, and they keep demons away.
 Define demons however you wish, but the method is tried and true, and in a world where many say that “God is dead”, it’s still working for me.

-How is my quest for knowledge so different from those of the ancient past, who lived before universities existed?
-The impulse is the same…it is the human semiotic drive, and no one can escape its allure, not atheists, nuclear physicists, computer programmers, naturalists, nor people of faith.
+the human semiotic drive, and no one can escape its allure, not atheists, nuclear physicists, computer programmers, naturalists, nor people of faith.
 The mystery of the symbol is far too powerful.
 As I like to say, in the beginning was the Sign…and the sign was…

 (To be continued…)